johnhw/hashlife/README.md

 <img src="imgs/header.png" width="50%">

-Implementation of Gosper's hashlife algorithm.
+Python Implementation of Gosper's hashlife algorithm.
 See [johnhw.github.io/hashlife](https://johnhw.github.io/hashlife/index.md.html) for a full explanation.

+*An equivalent plain ISO C implementation of the Python code is available in [c/](c/)*

 Usage: